SethArchambault/CastleFortify/README.md

     git checkout -b <new-feature-branch>

-4. Push the branch up to your fork ( git push origin <topic-branch-name> ).
+4. Push the branch up to your fork

+    git push origin <new-feature-branch>

 5. Submit a Pull Request with a clear title and description.